-FCM is working in collaboration with the Centre for Indigenous Environmental Resources (CIER) to expand regional capacity to support additional First Nation-municipal partnerships in Manitoba.
+FCM worked in collaboration with the Centre for Indigenous Environmental Resources (CIER) to expand regional capacity to support additional First Nation-municipal partnerships in Manitoba.

 CIER is the only national, First Nation-directed environmental non-profit organization with charitable status in Canada.
 CIER operates in a virtual environment and staff work with clients to develop and implement sustainable solutions to proactively address environmental issues affecting Indigenous lands.

-Through CIPP, FCM and CIER have jointly delivered five workshops since December 2016.
-FCM hopes to pursue our collaboration in 2017-2018.
+Through CIPP, FCM and CIER jointly delivered five workshops, beginning in December 2016.

-This new mentorship model will enable CIER to take on new partnerships and work on a variety of issues, reducing costs while increasing the number of assisted communities.
+This new mentorship model enabled CIER to take on new partnerships and work on a variety of issues, reducing costs while increasing the number of assisted communities.
 With this partnership's success, FCM hopes to train additional Indigenous and municipal organizations across the country in the future.

 Here is a list of Manitoba communities CIPP is working with, along with a brief description of the work currently being undertaken:

 - Rolling River First Nation, Keeseekoowenin First Nation, the Rural Municipality of Clanwilliam-Erickson, the Municipality of Harrison Park and Riding Mountain National Park